 Planning a staycation lets you avoid all the hassles of travel.
 You don’t need to buy tickets, find someone to take in the mail or look after your pets, pack a bag, rush to catch a plane or train, or wait in security lines.
 You can simply come home from work on Friday and start your vacation immediately.

 To make your staycation a true “getaway,” make sure to unplug completely from your everyday routine.
 Get all your chores done ahead of time, set your email on auto-reply, and turn off your phones.
 Act just like you’re away from home.
-When you’re off from the hassles of work and family life, you can concentrate on each other.
+Without the hassles of work and family life, you can concentrate on each other.

 10. Don’t Overplan

 You definitely want your vacation to include some special activities.
 One of the biggest reasons to take a trip is to see and do things you can’t see or do at home.
-That could mean hiking the Grand Canyon, taking in a Broadway show, touring a winery in California, antiquing in New England, or listening to hot jazz in New Orleans.
+That could mean hiking the Grand Canyon, taking in a Broadway show, bathing in hot springs, touring a winery in California, antiquing in small towns in New England, or listening to hot jazz in New Orleans.

 But it’s not a good idea to schedule every minute of your vacation.
 Having your entire day planned isn’t romantic — it’s just like being at work.
 It leaves no room for spur-of-the-moment adventures.